MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinator/nf-activitycoordinator-getactivitycoordinatorpolicyresourcecondition.md

 ## -description

 Gets a resource’s desired condition for a policy.
-Unmonitored resources in a policy are indicated by ACTIVITY_COORDINATOR_CONDITION_NOT_SET.
+Unmonitored resources in a policy are indicated by **ACTIVITY_COORDINATOR_CONDITION_NOT_SET**.

 ## -parameters